Making DIY essential oils is easier than you think. Yes, you could buy a copper still, but that is expensive, so we did

 - Place the plant material in the crockpot and cover with water.
 The water shouldn’t fill more than ¾ of the volume of the crockpot.
 Put the lid on upside down.
 (The concave structure will allow any steam that forms to condense and fall back into the pot.
 If you don’t have a lid, you can use a plate.)

 - Turn the crockpot on high to heat the water.
 Once the water is hot, turn down to low.
 Simmer on low for 3-4 hours.

 - After the plant material is cooked down, turn off and let cool.
-When it is cool, place the inside of the crock pot into the refrigerator.
+When it is cool, place it inside of the crockpot into the refrigerator.
 If your crockpot doesn’t come apart, you can place the whole unit in there, or transfer the liquid into another container.
 Leave it in overnight.

 - Place this into a bottle and cap.
 Label contents well.
 There may be a small amount of water-based liquid on the bottom.
 You can gently heat the oil to turn the liquid to steam and release it from the oil.
 Don’t heat the oil for too long as it can lose its potency.

 - Store in a colored glass container (like these bottles) away from light and heat.

 You can use these DIY essential oils just like the ones you purchase, but they may not be quite as strong as what you are used to.
 Be prepared to use more than you normally would.